xmtp/XIPs/XIPs/xip-36-frames-support.md

 />
 ```

-XMTP client app devs don’t need any special help from us to be able to render an existing Farcaster Frame.
+XMTP client app devs don’t need any special help from XMTP to render an existing Farcaster Frame.

-The problem here is that some Frames will be able to support POST requests from XMTP clients while others will only be able to receive POSTs from Farcaster clients that include a signed payload with a `fid`.
-I am proposing that Frame developers add a new meta tag to posts to tell clients that they are capable of receiving XMTP responses.
+The problem is that some Frames will be able to support POST requests from XMTP clients, while others will only be able to receive POSTs from Farcaster clients that include a signed payload with an `fid`.

+This XIP proposes that Frames developers add a new meta tag to POSTs to tell clients they can receive XMTP responses.

 ```html
 <meta